nawrockie/ribosensor_wrapper/00README.txt

      Ribotyper (R_) or                             RPSF and idx  Sensor (S_) error   associated GPIPE error    uncultued    cause/explanation
 ---  -----------------   ------------------------  ----------   ------------------------------------
 S1.
-S_NoHits            SEQ_HOM_Not16SrRNA        yes          no hits reported ('no' column 2)
+S_NoHits            SEQ_HOM_NotSSUOrLSUrRNA         yes    no hits reported ('no' column 2)
 S2.
 S_NoSimilarity      SEQ_HOM_LowSimilarity           yes    coverage (column 5) of best blast hit is < 10%
 S3.
 S_LowSimilarity     SEQ_HOM_LowSimilarity           yes    coverage (column 5) of best blast hit is < 80%
                                                                 (<=350nt) or 86% (>350nt)
 S4.
 S_LowScore          SEQ_HOM_LowSimilarity           yes    either id percentage below length dependent threshold (75,80,86)
                                                                 OR E-value above 1e-40 ('imperfect_match' column 2)
 S5.
 S_BothStrands       SEQ_HOM_MisAsBothStrands         no    hits on both strands ('mixed' column 2)
 S6.
 S_MultipleHits      SEQ_HOM_MultipleHits             no    more than 1 hit reported (column 4 > 1)
 ------------------------------------------------------------------------------------------------------------------------------
 R1.
-R_NoHits            SEQ_HOM_Not16SrRNA        N/A          no hits reported
+R_NoHits            SEQ_HOM_NotSSUOrLSUrRNA         N/A    no hits reported
 R2.
-R_MultipleFamilies  SEQ_HOM_16SAnd23SrRNA     N/A          SSU and LSU hits
+R_MultipleFamilies  SEQ_HOM_SSUAndLSUrRNA           N/A    SSU and LSU hits
 R3.
 R_LowScore          SEQ_HOM_LowSimilarity           N/A    bits/position score is < 0.5
 R4.
 R_BothStrands       SEQ_HOM_MisAsBothStrands        N/A    hits on both strands
 R5.
 R_InconsistentHits  SEQ_HOM_MisAsHitOrder           N/A    hits are in different order in sequence and model
 R6.
 R_DuplicateRegion   SEQ_HOM_MisAsDupRegion          N/A    hits overlap by 10 or more model positions
 R7.
-R_UnacceptableModel SEQ_HOM_TaxNotArcBacChl   N/A          best hit is to model other than SSU.Archaea, SSU.Bacteria,
+R_UnacceptableModel SEQ_HOM_TaxNotArcBacChlSSUrRNA  N/A    best hit is to model other than SSU.Archaea, SSU.Bacteria,
                                                                 SSU.Cyanobacteria, or SSU.Chloroplast
 R8.
-R_QuestionableModel SEQ_HOM_TaxChloroplast    N/A          best hit is to SSU.Chloroplast
+R_QuestionableModel SEQ_HOM_TaxChloroplastSSUrRNA   N/A    best hit is to SSU.Chloroplast
 R9.
 R_LowCoverage       SEQ_HOM_LowCoverage             N/A    coverage of all hits is < 0.88
 R10.
 R_MultipleHits      SEQ_HOM_MultipleHits            N/A    more than 1 hit reported
 ---------

 The following list of GPIPE errors (listed in Ribosensor 'GPIPE output file') is relevant in the expected gpipe